 When your pet is going to stay somewhere new, pack a little bit of home to go with them!
 A favourite toy or blanket will smell like you and your home, and will be a welcome comfort for them as they settle in to their holiday accommodation.

 Spend some extra time together before you go

 Spending a little extra time with your pet can help both of you.
 A little goes a long way: a few extra snuggles on the sofa or an extra daily walk can make all the difference!

 Ensure your pet’s vaccinations and medications are up-to-date

 Most kennels/catteries will not accept an animal unless they have had all their vaccinations to ensure they are not susceptible to infectious diseases.

 It goes without saying that you will miss your pet whilst you’re away, but just remember: if you’re comfortable and confident when you drop off your pet, the more likely it is your pet will feel comfortable.
 Plan ahead and you’ll both feel more ready for your temporary separation.

 At Campus Vets and Pets our staff our highly experienced and trained to care for dogs or cats with separation anxiety.
 As animal lovers and pet owners ourselves, we will ensure your dog or cat is looked after in a way we would want someone to look after our own pets.
-If you would like to have a non-obligatory chat to discuss your pet’s needs, call a member of our boarding team on 0113 467 8650.
+If you would like to have a non-obligatory chat to discuss your pet’s needs, call a member of our boarding team on 0113 467 8650 or request a callback.
 To read more about our facilities and service please visit our boarding page.